DoraG00/git-operation/README.md

 $ git push orign master
 ```

-The above commands are used to:
+[0]The above commands are used to:
  * initialize a project in local environment
  * set up origin to git repository
  * create file index.html